AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-use-label.md

 ---
 # Use labels {#id164JBG0M0T1}

-AEM Guides allows you to add labels to different versions of a file.
+Adobe Experience Manager Guides allows you to add labels to different versions of a file.
 You can use these labels to specify the version that you want to include in a baseline for publishing.
 For more information about using labels to create a baseline, see [Work with Baseline](generate-output-use-baseline-for-publishing.md#).

 For example, if you want to use *version 1.0* of a topic in *release 1.0* and *version 1.1* of the same topic in *release 2.0*, you can add *release 1.0* label on the *version 1.0* and *release 2.0* label on the *version 1.1*.